P1n3appleBuns/Ultrasonic-Night-Light/README.md

 3. The LEDs remain on for a predefined duration (e.g., 10 seconds) and then turn off automatically until the next detection.

 4. This creates a hands-free, automatic night light experience ideal for dark rooms, hallways, or closets.

-# Code Overview
-The Arduino code uses the NewPing library (or built-in pulse measurement) to read distance data from the ultrasonic sensor.
-A simple if-else logic checks for objects within range and toggles the LED state.

 # Applications
 * Automatic night lights in hallways or bedrooms